DamilolaAlao/NotePad/README.md

 # NotePad RESTful API using Node.js, Express, & lowdb

-This is a boilerplate for building a notepad  REST APIs using Express & lowdb.
+This is a boilerplate for building notepad  REST APIs using Express & lowdb.

 ## Table of Contents